artipie/artipie/README.md

     path: /var/artipie/storage
 ```

-Start Artipie server with this file.
-Now you can send HTTP PUT requests
+You can send HTTP PUT requests
 to `<hostname>/myrepo/<filename>` to upload binary file,
 e.g. `PUT localhost/myrepo/libsqlite3.so HTTP/1.1`,
 and `GET localhost/myrep/libsqlite3.so HTTP/1.1` to download it.